basarat/typescript-book/docs/tips/bind.md

 ### Class Members
 Another common use is to use `bind` to ensure the correct value of `this` when passing around class functions.
 Don't do that!

-The following demonstrates the fact that you loose parameter type safety if you use `bind`:
+The following demonstrates the fact that you lose parameter type safety if you use `bind`:

 ```ts
 class Adder {